The Sandman: Brief Lives: Synopsis

 They appeal to Destiny, who refuses to help; he reminds Dream that there is an oracle of the Endless's blood, additionally warning that his only future meeting with his love will be unsatisfactory for both of them.
 Dream, deeply unsettled, is persuaded to continue by Delirium.

 With great reluctance, Dream finally consults the oracle: his estranged son Orpheus, whom Dream had spurned in anger after a disagreement and denied death after his mauling by the Maenads.
 Dream is obliged to grant his son a boon in return; Dream and Delirium go to meet Destruction, who is living comfortably on the island across from Orpheus.

 Destruction admits that he had erected automatic functions to deter those looking for him, irreversible once he had abandoned his role; these had been responsible for the deaths of Capax, Ruby, and Ishtar.
 He refuses to return, disappointing Delirium; he reflects that "there is no such thing as a one-sided coin."
 Destruction then dismantles his gallery and departs Earth.

 Dream returns to see Orpheus and they reconcile.
 With regret, Dream grants him his boon and kills him, thereby violating the rule that the Endless may not shed the blood of family.
 Satisfied, Delirium returns to her realm.
 Dream returns to his realm, so transformed by guilt and sadness over Orpheus's death that denizens of The Dreaming struggle to recognize him.
 Upon discovering that Orpheus has died, his order disbands with Dream's blessing and buries his head.

+Adaptations

+The entire story arc is adapted throughout episodes three through six of the second season of The Sandman.